When is Channel 4's new true crime drama The Interrogation of Tony Martin on TV?

 Here’s what you need to know about the new Channel 4 drama.

-The Interrogation will air on Sunday 18th November at 9pm on Channel 4.
+The Interrogation of Tony Martin will air on Sunday 18th November at 9pm on Channel 4.

 The one-off factual drama has a runtime of 60 minutes, and will explore the police questioning Martin was subjected to following his arrest.

-Using transcripts provided by Martin himself, Channel 4 bosses have explained the factual drama will focus on the three days following the fatal shooting, using the previously unseen transcripts to give the public a fresh look at the case.
+Using the police interview transcripts provided by Martin himself, Channel 4 bosses have explained the factual drama will focus on the three days following the fatal shooting, using the previously unseen transcripts to give the public a fresh look at the case.

 On 20th August 1999, Martin turned a gun on two burglars who had broken into his Norfolk farmhouse, nicknamed Bleak House.